kytta/DeUs-Layout/README.md

 1. Get the latest release [here](https://github.com/NickKaramoff/MigrantTastatur/releases)
 2. Either run `bash install.sh` in Terminal or move the file `src/mac/MigrantBundle` to `/Library/Keyboard Layouts`
-3. Select the layout in the settings (it's in the "Other" category)
+3. Select the layout in the settings.
+It is under "English" category and is called "English (DE)", "Deutschland, englisch" or "Английский (Германия)", depending on what your system language is.
 4. You can remove the English/German layout now if you will.
 If the button is greyed out, you can try adding a Japanese layout, removing the English/German layout, and then removing the Japanese one